KieronOC/CI-MP2/README.md

 I have tested the code as follows:

 1. Manually myself by playing the game repeadetly with Chrome Developer Tools open to see the Javacript outputs doing as they were intended.
-2. I have gone through and put comprehensive notes in the code for the purposes of this submission to ensure of a full understanding.
+2. I have gone through and put comprehensive notes in the code for the purposes of this submission to ensure a full understanding of the flow.
-3. My mentor pointed out a few issues with the use of VAR variables and quotation mark use which have been fixed.
+3. My mentor pointed out a few issues with the use of VAR variables and quotation marks, which have been fixed.
 4. All Console.Log statements have been removed.
 5. Each language type has been put through the following code validators: